-To unlock all doors, enter the factory set code or your personal code, then press the $3 \bullet 4$ control within five seconds.
+To unlock all doors, enter the factory set code or your personal code, then press the $3 \cdot 4$ control within five seconds.

 To open the trunk, enter the factory set code or your personal code, then press the 5 • 6 control within five seconds.
+102

-To lock all doors, press the $7 \bullet 8$ and the $9 \bullet 0$ at the same time (with the driver's door closed).
+To lock all doors, press and hold the $7 \cdot 8$ and the $9 \cdot 0$ at the same time (with the driver's door closed).
 You do not need to enter the keypad code first.

-SECURILOCKTM PASSIVE ANTI-THEFT SYSTEM
+SECURILOCK[®] PASSIVE ANTI-THEFT SYSTEM

-SecuriLockTM passive anti-theft system is an engine immobilization system.
-This system is designed to help prevent the engine from being started unless a coded Integrated Keyhead Transmitter (IKT) programmed to your vehicle is used.
+SecuriLock[®] passive anti-theft system is an engine immobilization system.
+This system is designed to help prevent the engine from being started unless a coded integrated keyhead transmitter (IKT) programmed to your vehicle is used.
 The use of the wrong type of coded key may lead to a "no-start" condition.

-Your vehicle comes with two coded Integrated Keyhead Transmitters; additional coded IKTs may be purchased from your authorized dealer.

-Standard SecuriLockTM keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.
+Your vehicle comes with two coded integrated keyhead transmitters; additional coded IKTs may be purchased from your authorized dealer.
+Standard SecuriLock[®] keys without remote entry transmitter functionality can also be purchased from your authorized dealer if desired.
 The authorized dealer can program your spare IKTs to your vehicle or you can program the IKTs yourself.
 Refer to Programming spare keys for instructions on how to program the coded key.

-Note: The SecuriLockTM passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
+Note: The SecuriLock[®] passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.